worthingtonjg/gamejams/index.md

 ---
-### Alien Invasion - 2010 First Game Project With 14 year old Son Nathan
+### Alien Invasion - 2010 First Game Project With 10 year old Son Nathan

 ![alieninvasion](images/alieninvasion.jpg)

 See the Wonders of the World while shooting missles at the Alien Invaders.

 #### Developer Notes
-- Made with flash

 - Made with my 10 year old son Nathan
 - This was his first experience with game programming
-- I think we had just watched the Independence Day movie
+- I think we had just watched the Independence Day movie and he wanted to learn programming
+- We made the game with Adobe Flash, because at the time Flash was being used to make games.

 #### Download Link

 - Not available